COMP2281/software-engineering-group24-25-11/docs/Technical Report/main.typ

      - Alternatively, you may choose to select *Options* to adjust some settings to your liking, or view *credits*.

-== Deployment: Explain how to deploy the system on a local machine and how to set up the database.
-If relevant, include instructions for setting up virtual machines, containers or cloud functions. // 5%
+== Deployment: Explain how to deploy the system on a local machine and how to set up the database. // 5%

 === 3.2.1 Automatic Installation of Environment:
   === Windows: